 Or send us an enquiry below:

-A redundancy occurs where an employee’s job is no longer required for the business.
-In some circumstances, this is because a new technology fulfils the job obligations, the business is relocating or closing down, or the employee’s job may be divided up and then transferred to various other employees.
-The result is that the employee, who no longer has any work to do, may have their employment terminated.
+To put it in the most simple terms, a redundancy occurs when an employee’s job is no longer required for the business.
+There are many reasons why a redundancy may occur.
+Some examples of reasons for redundancy include new technology fulfilling the job obligations, the business relocating or closing down, or an employee’s job being divided up and transferred to various other employees.
+The result from any of these scenarios is that the employee, who no longer has any work to do, may have their employment terminated.

+On the other hand, there are scenarios in which a redundancy should not occur.
 A genuine redundancy should not occur because of an employee’s performance or conduct.
-Employers need to follow a fair procedure with plenty of consultation and communication.
+It is important that no matter the scenario for a redundancy coming about, employers need to follow a fair procedure, including plenty of consultation and communication with the relevant employee.

 |Period of employment.||Weeks of pay.|

 |At least one year but under two years||Four|

 |At least two years but under three years||Six|

 |At least three years but under four years||Seven|

 |At least four years but under five years||Eight|

 |At least five years but under six years||10|

 |At least six years but under seven years||11|